BerkeleyLab/upcxx/docs/implementation-defined.md

 The communication functions `upcxx::rpc` and `upcxx::rpc_ff` may throw exceptions.
 The exceptions may be thrown on the initiating thread before or after serialization of the function arguments.
-In all other ways, a call throwing such an exception is effectively "cancelled" -- it will not lead to invocation of the function object at the target, nor will it deliver any event notifications (for example, a promise passed using an `as_promise()` completion will remain unchanged by the exceptional call).
+In all other ways, a call throwing such an exception is effectively "canceled" -- it will not lead to invocation of the function object at the target, nor will it deliver any event notifications (for example, a promise passed using an `as_promise()` completion will remain unchanged by the exceptional call).